Lenape Stone: Authenticity

 Henry Mercer purported the Lenape Stone was authentic.
 The stone was a significant find at the time, being supposedly the first ancient illustration of a mammoth in America.
 Mercer went to great lengths detailing his analysis in his 1885 book, The Lenape Stone, or the Indian and the Mammoth, which he personally paid to have published.
 He conducted an archaeological dig on the Hansell Farm, collected testimony, documented contemporary expert opinions (including contemporary Indians and scholars who disagreed with his own conclusion), and researched related findings and Native American mythology.
 Mercer theorized that the back side of the stone, with the various animal depictions, could have been a pictographic or mnemonic device depicting an oral history or "song-chronicle" of Indian history.
-He compared the pictographs with that of the Walam Olum, which Mercer believed to be the genuine Lenape origin story.
+He compared the pictographs with that of the Walam Olum, a purported Lenape origin story which was similarly identified as a hoax by later scholars.

 Kenneth Feder notes that mammoths became extinct in North America around 10,000 years ago, while most gorgets uncovered in archaeological digs are less than 2,000 years old.
 In addition, other artifacts found in the same farm as the Lenape Stone bore stylistically similar carvings, and these were all dated to around 2,000 years ago.
 After the slate was found it was cleaned multiple times, destroying evidence of erosion or wear.
 The carvings on each half of the stone appear not to match up perfectly, which may indicate that they were made after the stone was broken.
 Feder concluded that the stone "was obviously a fake" and was possibly created by whoever made it in order to sell it.

 Herbert C. Kraft, an archaeologist and leading scholar on Lenape History from the 1960s to the 1990s, concluded the Lenape Stone is a fake.
 While gorget stones were used from 1000 BC to 1000 AD, few are incised with figures.
 The bow and arrow shown on the stone was not in use by Paleo-Indian mastodon or mammoth hunters.
 Teepees, as depicted on the stone, were not known to be used by Native Americans in the East.